Nomio

 Users are those who travel for leisure at least once per year.

-They should and take the lead on planning the travel during that timeframe.
+They should take the lead on planning the travel during that timeframe.

 I had some constraints to consider: